 With more and more frequency, those concerns can be manifested by way of an internal event (such as human error or a disgruntled employee), as well as an externally generated event (such as a cyber-attack or natural disaster).

-How the cloud can provide data security as part of a disaster recovery plan
+How cloud provide data security as part of a disaster recovery plan

 Imagine, for example, that one of your servers has suffered a critical hardware failure.
 With the right cloud-based disaster recovery platform, you can restore it with relative ease.
 You could even activate a temporary cloud server to replace your downed hardware until you can fix the problem.